Skip to main content

 Microsoft patches

-Shows a table with the list of Microsoft updates available for the linked target.
-The fields contain the following data:
+This tab shows a table listing the updates available for the linked target, along with the following data:

 • KB.
 Unique identifier assigned to the Microsoft update package.
 Some drivers or firmware do not have an assigned KB.

-• Revision description.
-Link that directs to detailed information about the Microsoft update.
+• Revision Description.
+Link to detailed information about the update.

 • Product.
-Microsoft product to which the update applies.
+Name of the Microsoft product to which the update applies.

 • Severity.
 Level of urgency detected for executing the update.

 • Release Date.
-Date from when the update is available.
+Date from which the update is available.

 • Last Update.
-Date and time the list was last updated.
+Date and time of the last modification of the list.

-Above the table, there are several filtering options that allow listing the available updates according to Classifications, Products, Superseded, or Release Date.
+Above the table there are several filter options that allow listing updates by Classifications, Products, Replaced, or Release Date.

-It is also possible to search by character strings or filter by their Pending Approval, Approved, or Rejected status.
+It is also possible to search by text strings or filter by status: Pending Approval, Approved, or Rejected.

 microsoft-patch-detail

-To approve or reject an update, select one or more entries available in the table and choose the desired action.
+To approve or reject an update, select one or more entries from the table and choose the desired action:

-• Clicking Approve indicates that the update will be installed on the corresponding devices the next time an update process is executed according to the target configuration.
+• Approve.
+The update will be installed on the corresponding devices the next time an update process is run, according to the target configuration.

-• Clicking Reject indicates that the update will attempt to uninstall during the next update process on devices that have it installed, in accordance with the target configuration.
-Not all updates can be uninstalled; the execution of this process depends on the update status of the device and other factors.
-The result of the process will be available in the corresponding update task.
+Not all updates can be uninstalled.
+The execution of this process depends on the current state of the device and other factors.
+The result of the uninstallation attempt will be available in the corresponding update task.

 info